steveseguin/electroncapture/README.md

 | --node    	| --n   	| Use advanced features      	| 0 or 1                            	| Enable with 1.
 Allows for screen capture, global hotkeys, prompts and more. 	|
 | --hwa     	| --a   	| Hardware acceleration      	| 0 or 1                            	| Disable with 0.                                                             	|

+* note: Use the --help command to get the most recent available commands and options

 The default frameless resolution of the capture window is 1280x720.
 The app automatically accounts for high-DPI displays, so it is always 1:1 pixel-accurate with the specified resolution on even Apple Retina displays.